ASK - Academic Skills

 /205L.
 The objective of ASK 215L is to assist the student in successfully transitioning to a ‘normal’ academic environment through application of the skills learned in ASK 205

 /205L.
-The course closely parallels coaching now being done by ACE through the Coaching for Student Success program (CSS).
+The course closely parallels coaching now being done by Academic Excellence Programs through the Coaching for Student Success program (CSS).
 STEP UP students who have successfully completed the summer courses and register for fall classes will be registered in ASK 215L to facilitate working with a coach.
 The student’s coach, in consultation with the student, will develop a plan of action for the semester.